IENT/PTI/README.md

 ## Quick Start

-T.B.D.: Run the notebooks directly online [Jupyter RWTH](https://jupyter.rwth-aachen.de).
+Run the notebooks directly online [Jupyter RWTH](https://jupyter.rwth-aachen.de).

 * The starting process of the session may take up to one minute.